 Their idea?
-Bring together for the first time scientific and academic experts with leaders from government, business, and not-for-profit organizations to address this national epidemic.
+Bring together scientific and academic experts with leaders from government, business, and not-for-profit organizations to address this national epidemic.

-The founders envisioned a new model of collaboration to tackle the epidemic and identify innovative and integrated solutions with the potential to work on a national scale.
+The founders envisioned a new model of collaboration to identify innovative and integrated solutions with the potential to work on a national scale.

 This concept, together with the power of Tufts University and early support from the Robert Wood Johnson Foundation, were the genesis of ChildObesity180.

 Childhood Obesity is a Complex Issue

 Current childhood obesity statistics are dramatic and worrisome.
-The current generation may live shorter lives than their parents – a first in this nation’s history.
-Over the past 40 years, rates of obesity have doubled in 2-5 year olds, quadrupled in 6-11 year olds, and tripled in 12-19 year olds.
+Today's children may live shorter lives than their parents – a first in this nation’s history.
+Over the past 40 years, rates of obesity have doubled in 2- to 5-year-olds, quadrupled in 6- to 11-year-olds, and tripled in 12- to 19-year-olds.
 The causes of obesity are complex and interconnected.
-The environment created by culture, society norms, community assets, and practices within the home all influence a child’s ability to make healthy choices and, ultimately, influence his or her weight status.
+The environment created by culture, societal norms, community assets, and practices within the home all influence a child’s ability to make healthy choices and, ultimately, his or her weight status.

 ChildObesity180’s Unique Approach

-There are numerous childhood obesity prevention efforts ongoing, but from the start ChildObesity180’s strategy was unique: combine rigorous research and evaluation, innovative strategies, multi-sector collaboration, and eventual widespread promulgation of practices proven to work.
+From the start, ChildObesity180’s approach to addressing the epidemic has been unique: combine rigorous research and evaluation, innovative strategies, multi-sector collaboration, and eventual widespread promulgation of evidence-based practices.

-At the outset, ChildObesity180 examined more than 100 recommendations from credible organizations like the Institute of Medicine and the White House Task Force on Childhood Obesity Prevention to identify priority areas with the highest potential for national scale up and probability for success in reversing the childhood obesity trend.
+At the outset, we examined more than 100 recommendations from credible organizations, like the Institute of Medicine and the White House Task Force on Childhood Obesity Prevention, to identify priority areas with the highest potential for national scale-up and probability of success in reversing the childhood obesity trend.

-Those rigorously screened priority areas are the foundation of numerous early-stage initiatives created by ChildObesity180 to turn ideas into action: Active Schools Acceleration Project (ASAP), Healthy Kids Out of School, the Breakfast Initiative, and the Restaurant Initiative.
-More information about each of these initiatives can be found here.
+These rigorously-screened priority areas are the foundation of numerous initiatives created by ChildObesity180 to turn ideas into action: Active Schools Acceleration Project (ASAP), Healthy Kids Out of School, the Breakfast Initiative, and the Restaurant Initiative.

 Our Children Deserve Nothing Less